Analogue Pocket preorders open August 3, ships May 2021 due to pandemic

 You can preorder the Pocket itself for $200 and its separate TV dock for $100.
 Now, that makes the package as expensive as the Nintendo Switch (or a Switch Light without the dock).
 But Analogue is doing everything it can to justify its price.

 The Pocket plays all Game Boy, Game Boy Color, and Game Boy Advance games.
-And it does so on a sharp with a 1600-by-1440 resolution.
+And it does so on a sharp 1600-by-1440 resolution.
 That is 10-times the resolution of the original Game Boy screen.
 The idea is to scale Game Boy games to this screen so that they can look sharper than ever.
 The display is also capable of a variable refresh rate, which should minimize tearing and other artifacts.

 Analogue also did the work to ensure that the Pocket’s FPGA chip is a compatible hardware emulation of the Game Boy, Game Boy Color, and Game Boy Advance.
-This should ensure that games run like originally intended.
+This should ensure that games run as originally intended.
 This is crucial because so many software emulators settle for good-enough re-creations of classic handheld games.
 And that is unacceptable in games that require reliable sound rendering, for example.

 Analogue Pocket’s extra features and support